archie18/FEWer/README.md

 # FEWer
-Collection of scripts to automized a parallelize Amber's FEW protocol (MM-PBSA) on multiple GPUs
+Collection of scripts to automize a parallelize Amber's FEW protocol (MM-PBSA) on multiple GPUs